PythonTheSnake/mailer/README.md

 SMTP server that handles inbound emails and an outbound email generator.

-Uses `lavab/smtpd`, a fork of `bitbucket.org/chrj/smtpd` for inbound email handling and Postfix for routing of outbound emails.
+Uses `lavab/smtpd` for inbound email handling and Postfix for routing of outbound emails.

 ## Requirements